I was at a conference in Oslo and someone asked the question straight out:

 None of this has to be mysterious:

-• Real employee stock options.
-Employees one through ten should be able to own a meaningful piece of the company without taxes eating the entire upside.
-And the cap has to match how large companies actually become — three million kronor is nothing when the target is unicorn valuation.
-Owning bigger pieces should pay off personally, not be punished.
+- Real employee stock options.
+Sweden has a scheme called KPO (Qualified Employee Stock Options) 7 that lets early employees receive shares taxed as capital gains (30%) when sold instead of as regular income (up to 55%).
+The idea is smart: people who take lower salaries and higher risk in an early-stage company get rewarded when it flies.
+In practice the rules are so narrow it barely works.
+Employees one through ten should be able to own a meaningful piece without taxes eating the upside.
+And the cap of three million kronor is nothing when the target is unicorn valuation.
+8 Owning bigger pieces should pay off personally, not be punished.

 Companies that fly bring in tax revenue from customers all over the world.
 That's a massive net positive.
 Rewarding early-stage risk isn't a cost — it's an investment with extreme leverage.